motoharu-gosuto/psvgamesd/README.md

    Only little changes are required to make it dump SCEI MBR.
    You can then combine dumps with your favorite hex editor.

-3. Use code example in psvgamesd and dump sdstor0:gcd-lp-ign-entire.
+3. Use dump function in psvgamesd when in "physical mmc" mode and dump sdstor0:gcd-lp-ign-entire.
+   This will be implemented soon (need to add ui, dump code is ready).

 # Creating physical copy with SD card